Sunday, August 16, 2015

 So if you were wondering if your washing went missing, perhaps you've lost a few door draft stoppers or need a carriage for an assertive teenager, this may be the show for you.
 (Actually, I quite liked the carriage even though it's a bit creepy...

-Then it was off for a quick spin of the National Gallery; it closed at 5pm.
+Then it was off to the National Gallery; it closed at 5pm.
 Could we do it?
 Housing the largest collection of art in Norway, this has to be one organised venue and the permanent collection “Livets dans” (The Dance of Life) beautifully meets that challenge.
 Rooms of exhibits are assembled in order, flowing gently through Antiquity to Baroque; Romanticism; Impressionism to Munch; and Modernism to the1950’s.

 The emphasis of course, is on Norwegian artists.
 Rooms are numbered, explanations succinct and if on limited time (like me), then it is entirely possible to scoot around and pick up the historical essence.
 The “wow factor” and quality of exhibits however is high, so it was rather difficult not to get snagged whilst doing the rounds.

-And then on the way home, admire a few interesting modern artworks along the docks.
+And then on the way home, admire more interesting modern artworks along the docks.

 No comments: